telerik/kendo-ui-core/docs/using-kendo-in-responsive-web-pages.md

 The code above uses a `wrapper` field, which is documented in the [Widget wrapper and widget element](/framework/widgets/wrapper-element) page.

-If the widget wrapper has a `height:100%` style and resizes automatically with its parent, then setting an explicit pixel height for the `wrapper` is not required before executing the `resize` method.
+If the widget wrapper resizes automatically with its parent element during browser window resize, then setting new dimensions for the `wrapper` before executing the `resize` method, or using "force" mode, is not required.

 ## Kendo UI and media queries